HeatWave User Guide / Quickstarts / Quickstart: AirportDB Analytics

 $> wget https://downloads.mysql.com/docs/airport-db.zip

-Loading AirportDB into MySQL DB System
+Load AirportDB into DB system

-Depending on how you connect to your MySQL DB system, follow the appropriate steps to load the airportdb database into the MySQL DB system.
+Depending on how you connect to your DB system, follow the appropriate steps to load the airportdb database into the DB system.
 To learn more about connecting to your DB system, see Networking.

 To load the data, you will need to use the MySQL Shell Dump Loading utility.
 See MySQL Shell Dump Loading Utility.